This chapter guides you through the process of importing samples into HISE.

 You can use multiple sampler modules within one patch (and for more complex projects it is obligatory to do so).
 However for our little tutorial, one sampler should be enough (we'll be adding some synths later too).

-Double click on the sample folder, select all samples (Cmd / Strg + A) and drag them into the map of the sampler.
+You should already be in the project folder.
+Double click on the 'Samples' folder, select all samples (Cmd / Strg + A) and drag them into the map of the sampler.
 Select "Filename Token Parser" and press OK".

 Before we setup the right settings in the next window, let's take a look at one filename: